diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 FixedLengthInputFormat is for reading fixed-width `binary records` from a file, when the records are not separated by delimiters.
 The record size must be set via `fixedlengthinputformat.record.length`.

 #### Multiple Inputs
 What often happens, however, is that the data format evolves over time, so you have to write your mapper to cope with all of your legacy formats.
 Or you may have data sources that provide the same type of data but in different formats.
-This arises in the case of performing joins of different datasets; These cases are handled elegantly by using the **MultipleInputs** class, which allows you to specify which InputFormat and Mapper to use on a per-path basis.
+This arises in the case of performing joins of different datasets; These cases are handled elegantly by using the **MultipleInputs** class, which allows you `to specify which InputFormat and Mapper to use on a per-path basis`.

 #### Database Input (and Output)
 DBInputFormat is an input format for reading data from a relational database, using JDBC.
 Because it doesn’t have any sharding capabilities, you need to be careful not to overwhelm the database from which you are reading by running too many mappers.
 For this reason, it is best used for loading relatively small datasets, perhaps for joining with larger datasets from HDFS using MultipleInputs.